DebuggyTeam/tablesaw/README.md

 ## About Tablesaw
 Tablesaw is a mod that adds a sawmill for cutting wooden blocks with.
 Its pretty similar to the vanilla stonecutter in function and Tablesaw will make it far easier to utilize wooden blocks.

+## About Ports
+The debuggy team welcomes third party ports to previous minecraft versions, but respectfully asks that you don't port to Forge or Fabric.

 ## How to use tablesaw as a user
 Follow the instructional gif below to learn how to use the tablesaw.